AGilbertDev/AGilbertDev/README.md

 [![Top Langs](https://github-readme-stats-woad-six-78.vercel.app/api/top-langs/?username=AGilbertDev&layout=compact)](https://github.com/agilbertdev/github-readme-stats)

 <h2>My stack</h2>
 <p>Most of my time is spent in web development.
 However, I also have some experience with android and desktop apps using Java.
 I'm most proficient using Javascript, PHP, Java and Python, although I'm now focusing on learning C# and .NET, because that's where most jobs are.
 I'm also familiar with OOP and the MVC architecture.
 Angular is on my wishlist.
-I learn new skills everyday.</p>
+I learn new skills everyday, and that's what motivates me to wake up in the morning.</p>
 <h3>Back-end</h3>
 <div>
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/121405384-444d7300-c95d-11eb-959f-913020d3bf90.png" alt="C#" title="C#"/></code>